getfem/getfem/doc/sphinx/source/userdoc/model_solvers.rst

 Predefined solvers
 ------------------

-Of course, for some problems, it will be more convenient to build a specific solver.
-Even so, a generic solver is available to test your models quickly.
+Although it will be more convenient to build a specific solver for some problems, a generic solver is available to test your models quickly.
 It can also be taken as an example to build your own solver.
 It is defined in :file:`src/getfem/getfem_model_solvers.h` and :file:`src/getfem_model_solvers.cc` and the call is::